ggalloro/cicerone/blog_post.md

 ## Agent Implementation

+The complete code for this project is available on [GitHub](https://github.com/ggalloro/cicerone).

 The core of the application is a single travel planning agent named `Cicerone`, implemented using the `LlmAgent` class from the Google ADK.

 The agent is designed to understand a user's travel needs—including the destination, interests, budget, and time—from a single prompt.
 It then uses its tools to find relevant attractions, restaurants, and plan a route.